sol-njorombe/js-cardio/autoSuggest/readme.md

 ## Optimization
 - To reduce the number of requests being sent to the backend, debounce the requests sent to the backend

+## Running the backend
+- from the root folder of the js-cardio repo run the command `npm run dictionary`
+- This is a node backend running on express js
+- It uses a json list of words, in the server folder